day8/re-frame/docs/Interceptors.md

 Do you see it there?
 In the event destructuring!!!
 Almost mocking us with that passive aggressive, understated thing it has going on!!
-Co-workers have said I'm "being overly sensitive", perhaps even horizontalist, but you can see it, right?
+Co-workers have said I'm "being overly sensitive", perhaps even pixel-ist, but you can see it, right?
 Of course you can.

-What a relief it would be to get rid of it, but how?
+What a relief it would be to not have it there, but how?
 We'll write an interceptor: `trim-event`

 Once we have written `trim-event`, our registration will change to look like this:
 ```clj